 Drive digital transformation with low-code platforms

 Corporate investment in digital tools and technologies has been on the rise for years.
-The COVID-19 pandemic exposed many organizations’ digital failure points and drove increased interest in developing new ways to connect and conduct business online.
-McKinsey’s Global Survey of executives revealed that the COVID-19 pandemic accelerated organizations’ adoption of digital technologies by about seven years (Laura LaBerge, Clayton O’Toole, Jeremy Schneider, and Kate Smaje, “How COVID-19 Has Pushed Companies over the Technology Tipping Point—and Transformed Business Forever,” McKinsey & Company, published October 2020.)
+The COVID-19 pandemic exposed many organisations’ digital failure points and drove increased interest in developing new ways to connect and conduct business online.
+McKinsey’s Global Survey of executives revealed that the COVID-19 pandemic accelerated organisations’ adoption of digital technologies by about seven years (Laura LaBerge, Clayton O’Toole, Jeremy Schneider, and Kate Smaje, “How COVID-19 Has Pushed Companies over the Technology Tipping Point—and Transformed Business Forever,” McKinsey & Company, published October 2020.)

 A strong digital transformation strategy requires significant time and financial investments in IT and upgrades to existing systems.
 It’s also essential to have buy-in from all teams as business priorities and processes shift.
-The depth and breadth of digital transformation can make it challenging to execute, but there’s a solution that can help organizations tackle multiple challenges at once: a low-code development platform.
+The depth and breadth of digital transformation can make it challenging to execute, but there’s a solution that can help organisations tackle multiple challenges at once: a low-code development platform.

 What is digital transformation?

 True digital transformation is more than just digitizing existing processes.
 It requires a coordinated, complete change in how a business operates and strategizes long-term.
 Digital transformation technologies typically include a combination of cloud solutions, AI, automation, and mobile apps.
-Successful digital transformations also include a new focus on digital-first and customer-centric solutions, optimized processes, and reimagined business models.
+Successful digital transformations also include a new focus on digital-first and customer-centric solutions, optimised processes, and reimagined business models.

 Common digital transformation challenges

 The past few years have made it clear that digital transformation is essential for businesses that want to stay competitive.
-So why haven’t more organizations completed the transformation?
+So why haven’t more organisations completed the transformation?
 The process of implementing a new digital transformation strategy comes with challenges that make digital transformation harder to achieve: